Lemonade (Mucky Pup album)

-Lemonade is the fifth studio album by Mucky Pup.
-It was released in 1993, and was the last record for Century Media Records.
+Lemonade is the fifth studio album by Mucky Pup, released in 1993, and was the last record for Century Media Records.
 This album saw the band's style change by moving away from their comedic humorous songs into a more aggressive yet melodic sound.
 Since Dan Nastasi and Christopher "Junior" LaPlante left the band, John Milnes moved to guitar, Kevin Powers became the band's drummer, and piano and synthesizer were added.
 The album also saw the return of Marc DeBacker on bass.
 Glen Cummings from Scatterbrain became a co-producer for the band, and also played guitar on two songs.

+The album was rated an eight out of ten by Rock Hard.